Police in Northern Ireland warn of possible attacks on officers on Easter Monday

 The partner of murdered journalist Lyra McKee, Sara Canning, was reported by the BBC as saying that her “heart sinks” but she is not surprised when she hears of potential violence linked to dissident republicans over the Easter period.

-“These people need to realise that their time is gone, the support for them is not there anymore,” she said.
+“These people need to realise that their time is gone, the support for them is not there any more,” she said.
 “The vast majority of people here are not interested in violence, we are not interested in going back to the past, we want to move forward and we want our kids to have a better life than we did.”

 Join our commenting forum